npodbielski/HamsterWheel.HLinq/README.md

 GET /demo/memory?skip[20].take[10]
 ```

 This allows for simple and expressive paging of data on the client side.
-I.e. if default page size is 10 rows, just call endpoint with:
+I.e., if the default page size is 10 rows, call the endpoint with:
 ```csharp
 await httpClient.GetAsync($"/demo/memory?skip[{pageSize*page}].take[{pageSize}]");
 ```